 Wait times on a Wednesday afternoon in January may be as low as 10 minutes long, but those same lines can each be as high as two hours long during summer or the holidays.
 You'll be glad to have Universal Express on busy days.
 Our post on the best times to visit Universal Studios Hollywood can help you determine the least crowded times to visit.

 All Universal Studios Hollywood tickets are dated tickets, and tickets can range in price across different days in a week.
-So if you can visit during the week (as low as $103.99 per adult with Undercover Tourist), you will save money over visiting during a holiday period or a weekend day (which may be up to $146.92 per adult with Undercover Tourist and significantly more at the gate).
+So if you can visit during the week (as low as $103 per adult with Undercover Tourist), you will save money over visiting during a holiday period or a weekend day (which may be up to $145.44 per adult with Undercover Tourist and significantly more at the gate).
 If you are purchasing for a big family, the savings really add up.
 We don't always have control over our vacation time, but when you look at the time you will be in Los Angeles, you may be able to choose the least expensive day of your trip to visit Universal Studios to save some money there.

-4. Save on Halloween Horror Nights Tickets
+4. Save on Halloween Horror Nights and Fan Fest Nights Tickets

 One of the biggest events of the year is Halloween Horror Nights.
-This separately ticketed event takes place on select nights from mid-September through Halloween.
-You can get discount 1-Night tickets or 2 PM Day & Night Combo tickets (recommended) through Undercover Tourist.
-Or you can purchase an all-season pass through Universal Studios so you can experience the horror over and over like a recurring nightmare.
-The earlier you purchase — tickets usually go on sale in summer — the better the price.
-If you don't want to pay the full price for Universal Express, you might see a cheaper Express Pass become available after 11 p.m.
-Check the Box Office after 11 p.m.
+This separately ticketed event takes place on select nights from early-September through Halloween.
+You can get discount 1-Night tickets (save up to $43) or 2 PM Day & Night Combo tickets through Undercover Tourist.
+We recommend the After 2 p.m. ticket to get a jump on the night.

 5. Bundle Hotel or Theme Park Tickets with Rental Car to Unlock Deeper Discounts